Brown-University-Library/geodata_pvdcrosswalk/README.md

 Columns in the crosswalk include values and percent totals for population, housing units, land area, and total area for the portion of the census geography that falls within the local geography.
 Population and housing counts are from the 2020 census, while area is from the 2023 Census TIGER Line files and is represented in square miles.

 The original release of December 2024 was updated in March 2025 to include census block groups in the crosswalk.
+Precompiled 2020 census data was added in February 2026.

 Project Leads: